 The DCEG includes the collection criteria for mapping real world objects to the conceptual objects of the dataset.

 Any organization performing data capture for the data product defined by the Product Specification must provide references to any more detailed encoding guide used in addition to that indicated in the Product Specification for the capturing process.

+Product Specification developers are encouraged to provide encoding instructions in DCEGs especially for editions after the initial 1.0.0 edition.
+Encoding instructions are text and/or pictorial/diagrammatic information describing how particular cases should be encoded and describing any applicable constraints on features, information types, associations and values.
+Such additional constraints cannot always be expressed in the feature catalogue model, for example as conditionally mandatory attributes or requirements that at least one of the sub-attributes of a complex attribute be populated.
+In addition, encoding instructions should address real-world situations and explain how they can be translated into the feature-attribute-association paradigm of application schemas and feature catalogues, as well as addressing potential special circumstances, pitfalls and interactions with other information in the dataset or other products.

 IHO GI Registry